 “Selling is persuading someone on the merits of what you have to offer.”

 “Selling is a transaction between buyer and seller.”

 “Selling is convincing someone to buy something they don’t want.”

 I could go on and on, but you get the point.

 Selling is many things, and your personal description of what selling is doesn’t really matter if you don’t have RAPPORT.

-Rapport is what allows a sale to happen, but more importantly, continue to happen.
+Rapport is what allows a sale to happen, but more importantly, to continue to happen.

 Yes, a sale can be made without rapport.
 We’ve all been in that position where the salesperson was a real piece of work but we needed what they had to offer and we pushed past our emotions and bought anyways.
-But the second we left the transaction we say to ourselves “what a %$@, I’m happy that’s over, and I’ll never go back”.
+But the second we left the transaction we say to ourselves, “what an %$@, I’m happy that’s over, and I’ll never go back.”

-And in sales, especially if this is your career, a customer is only made once they buy AGAIN.
+And in sales, especially if this is your career, someone is really only a customer once they buy AGAIN.
 The first sale isn’t the time to rejoice, it’s when they come back again that the true celebration can be had.